antan123/msaai_mod1/README.md

 E_i is the expected frequency for cell i
 Machine Learning Modeling

-Jupyter Notebook: ML_Modeling.ipynb implements various machine learning models to predict income based on the features.
+Jupyter Notebook: modelling_data.ipynb implements various machine learning models to predict income based on the features.

 ## Model Selection:
 This section discusses the selection of suitable machine learning algorithms for this classification task (e.g., logistic regression, decision trees, random forests, etc.).
 Justification for chosen models will be provided.